 - 1 teaspoon poppyseeds

-- If using an electric pressure cooker, add one can chicken broth, one whole yellow onion (peeled and quartered) and two stalks celery (chopped) to the bottom of the electric cooker.
-Place completely thawed turkey breast on top.
+- Place onion in the bottom of your Instant Pot.
+Add two cups water.
+Rinse clean the turkey breast and place on top of the onion, breast side up.
+Top breast meat with paprika, thyme, garlic powder, salt, and pepper.
+Drizzle olive oil over the top.
 Cook on high pressure for 22-30 minutes (for 2-6 pound breast) and allow to release the pressure slowly once done.
 Insert an instant read thermometer and if it is not yet at 165 degrees F, continue to cook for several more minutes on high pressure.

 - Once turkey has finished cooking, slice against the grain to desired thickness.